TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 **General Remark:**
 If you want to update fieldtrip or one of the other tools available on Github, there are several things to consider:
 - First some files of those tools are modified to fit the purpose of this GUI.
 You cant simply replace them.
 They are saved in GUI_Path\Modules\Toolboxes\5.
 Modified\ .
-When you just update the not modified files, there is no guarantue that other updated code parts will remain compatible with the modified files.
+When you just update the not modified files, there is no guarantue that they will be compatible with the modified files.
 - Second, some tools saved in the folders of this GUI like fieldtrip do not contain all files.
 This has to do with compatitbility errors with other tools, specifcally the open ephys tools.
 For some reason I dont know, the open ephys tool wont work with all fieldtrip files in the GUI directory.
 - If you encounter errors or things I missed, have questions or want to incorpaorate one of the tools more in depth, please dont hesitate to contact me.